Programs such as the following play critical roles in achieving council’s conservation and education goals.

 Forever Wild Grants

 Rachel Kester, Program Director 814-359-5233

-The Forever Wild grant fund which is funded in part through the sale of “Back the Brookie” license plates awards mini-grants of up to $1,500 directly to chapters to complete projects and programs that relate to the protection and restoration of Pennsylvania’s wild trout species and which further the objective of education and outreach to communities within the Commonwealth about the importance of our coldwater resources and their conservation.
-Grant applications are typically accepted May through July each year.
+The Forever Wild grant fund which is funded in part through the sale of “Back the Brookie” license plates awards mini-grants of up to $2,500 directly to chapters to complete projects and programs that relate to the protection and restoration of Pennsylvania’s wild trout species and which further the objective of education and outreach to communities within the Commonwealth about the importance of our coldwater resources and their conservation.
+Grant applications are accepted on a rolling basis until funds are expended for the fiscal year.
+Depending on funding availability, Council expects to award between $10,000 to $15,000 annually to chapters through the Forever Wild program.
+Go to Forever Wild Grant App for more information and to download an application form.
 Click here to purchase a plate.

-The PATU Veteran Service Partnership is a family fishing program for veterans conducted by the Pennsylvania Trout Unlimited chapters in our local communities and waters.
+The PATU Veterans Service Partnership is a family fishing program for veterans conducted by the Pennsylvania Trout Unlimited chapters in our local communities and waters.
 Whether you are a veteran, family member or streamside mentor, the VSP Program is open to all without charge.
-Go to our Facebook page or contact Bill Nolan at firstname.lastname@example.org or Keith Angstadt at email@example.com for more information.
+Go to our Facebook page or contact Keith Angstadt at [email protected] for more information.